Do you know who you are writing to? I mean, do you really KNOW?

 Why You Need to Get Serious About Defining Your Audience

 Now at this point, you might be thinking, “I think I have a pretty good general idea of who my audience is… Why do I need to get specific?”
 And that’s a valid question.
-But I promise — the more you hone in on your audience and get to know the specifics about them, the easier blogging will be.
+But I promise — the more you hone in on your audience and get to know the specifics about them, the easier writing will be.
 Don’t believe me?
-Here are just a few of the ways knowing your audience will improve your blogging process:
+Here are just a few of the ways knowing your audience will improve your writing process:

 Writing Gets Easier